AStrizh/FactbookProject/README.md

 For example US data is taken from the file print_us.html All the "print" files are put in a separate folder and parsed from there.

-## Requirements
+## Build Tools

 - Java 1.8
-- Built with Intellij IDEA but should work with any IDE
+- Intellij IDEA
+- Gradle

 ---